ChHarding/planning-spec-example/project_spec_example.md

 - start with your sketch and enhance it.
 - should be about a half page (3 - 5 paragraphs) and introduce your project to a extend that outsiders, like you classmates, can get the gist of the project.
 - Mention, if applicable, what external mechanisms (major packages, API, email, twitter, etc.) you will use
 - What GUI would it ideally use?
-Could it minimally run with a command line interface (CLI)
+Could it minimally run with a command line interface (CLI).
+- Could this also have a "remote" control, e.g. offer some form of API?

 ### Task Vignettes (User activity "flow") (4 pts)
 - For each major task write a short vignette that illustrates it.
 Again, it's OK to just assume a lot of things ... like that your user really needs to perform a task (although you don't actually know) or that the task will be performed magically (to be solved later).
 - The order of your task should make sense.
 It's OK to bundle several tasks into a vignette if they are naturally related
 - I expect 1-3 paragraphs per vignette
 - After each vignetted, list technical details as bullet points.
-This includes anything that the user may not be aware of but that could be potentially impoertant for the implementation.
+This includes anything that the user may not be aware of but that could be potentially important for the implementation.

 - If you can, add crude design mockups or wire frames (hand drawn or simple power point diagrams) that capture the user interaction.
 You can re-use mockups created for the sketches.
 However, these are __not a must!__  For now just articulate what actions happen and what data flows where.
 - You don't have to design a GUI for the spec, although for many that's a natural way to articulate the activity and you're welcome to use it as a "graphical language".
 Just know that for your version 1, you may actually end up implementing the data flow as a command line interface!